rhyslwells/Data-Archive/content/standardised/Cross validation.md

 **Common variations:**

+- K-Fold Cross-Validation: The most common method, where the data is split into $k$ folds and the model is trained $k$ times, each time using a different fold as the validation set.
 - **Stratified k-fold:** Ensures each fold has a similar proportion of class labels (important for imbalanced datasets).
 - **Repeated k-fold:** Repeats the process multiple times with different random splits for more robust results.
 - Leave one out.